hemanthnethinti/CSV-parser-from-scratch-in-python/README.md

-a# Custom CSV Parser From Scratch in Python
+# Custom CSV Parser From Scratch in Python

 This project implements a **Custom CSV Reader and Writer** completely from scratch using pure Python.
 It is built as part of a Data Engineering task (GPP), focusing on understanding CSV parsing mechanics, file I/O, buffering, quoting rules, and performance benchmarking.